Configuring GitHub Actions for Automated WCAG Checks

 • Implement progressive threshold escalation, starting with critical violations before expanding to serious and moderate.

-Progressive gating ensures teams address high-impact barriers first.
-It prevents accessibility debt from accumulating while maintaining sprint momentum.
+Progressive gating ensures teams address high-impact barriers first while maintaining sprint momentum.

 Reference Workflow Configuration

-The following workflow demonstrates dynamic DOM readiness checks, impact threshold mapping, and SARIF artifact generation.
-It bypasses hydration race conditions and enforces strict compliance gates.
+The following workflow demonstrates dynamic DOM readiness checks, severity threshold mapping, and artifact generation.
+It bypasses hydration race conditions and enforces strict compliance gates using standard, supported tools.

 name: WCAG Compliance Check